 Before you start

-- Please read through the current known limitations before you begin using interactive components with Maze.
+- Please read through the current limitations before you begin using interactive components with Maze.

 - We also recommend checking out our best practices for optimizing your Figma files for Maze: Creating a Maze-ready Figma prototype